inspetor/slate/source/index.html.md

 - <a href="#account-login">trackLogin</a>
 - <a href="#account-logout">trackLogout</a>

-All functions for tracking authentication activity require an [Auth](#auth) object as an argument and return `true` upon successful execution.
+All functions for tracking authentication activity require an [InspetorAuth](#inspetorauth) object as an argument and return `true` upon successful execution.
 Otherwise, one of the following exceptions will be thrown:

 Exception | Description
 --------- | -----------